How to choose the right warehouse for your business

 You will find a lot of advice in our blog section for maximising storage space in your facility, but one subject that is just as important involves the planning that goes into choosing the right warehouse for your business.
+So how to choose the right warehouse for your business?

 Location

 Location is everything when it comes to your warehouse.
 It will dictate how much you will have to pay to have products delivered and will also shape the cost of shipping them to customers.
-For ease of access you will want your warehouse to be situated close by to a main mode of transport – be it via main roads, railway points, ports or airport.
+For ease of access you will want your warehouse to be situated close to a main mode of transport – be it via main roads, railway points, ports, or airports.
 You will also have to take into consideration how you operate the business.
 For example, if most of your products are going to mainland addresses it will help financially to not be situated too far away.
-Companies that are exporting or importing will benefit from being close by to a main port.
+Companies that are exporting or importing will benefit from being close to a main port.

 Logistical requirements

-Ideally you will want to modify the warehouse to suit the way your business operates.
+Ideally, you will want to modify the warehouse to suit the way your business operates.
 First and foremost, how much space will be required to store your inventory?
 This will take up the bulk of the space and will need to be planned accordingly.
 Accessibility comes into play here and if any major structural alterations are required, do you have the budget and time to carry these out?
 Not only is storage important but how deliveries in and out of the facility are managed.
 Efficiency is key here and the type of shelving being used will be fundamental to the success of the organisation in the warehouse.

 Meeting your budget expectations